-The SPL rule allows you complete flexibility to determine which row prevails in the database.
+You have complete flexibility to determine which row prevails in the database when you create an SPL routine for conflict resolution.
 However, for most users, the time stamp conflict resolution rule provides sufficient conflict resolution.
+You can also use SPL routine to save information about the transactions that were discarded during conflict resolution.